 Skoda Karoq reliability

-There's good news here because the Skoda Karoq came an impressive 15th out of the top 100 models ranked in our 2020 Driver Power survey, with a high score for reliability and build quality.
-That's despite 31.7% of owners telling us they experienced a fault with their Karoq in the first year; most of which were minor electrical issues.
+There's good news here because the Skoda Karoq came an impressive fifth out of the top 100 models ranked in our 2021 Driver Power survey, with a high score for reliability and build quality.
+Reliability and running costs were strong points for owners this year.
 The Karoq uses mostly tried-and-tested engines featured in numerous models.
-We say mostly, because the 1.5-litre TSI is pretty new; still, it shares technology with the outgoing 1.4-litre and we’d be surprised if it had any issues.
+Skoda performed strongly in our manufacturer survey, finishing in 12th place out of 30 brands.